up

 No inflation or compensation change is included in outyear projections.

-Items recommended for one-time funding in FY24, including Non-Profit Security grants and FTE Adjustment to Administration, will be eliminated from the base in the outyears.
+Items recommended for one-time funding in FY26, including the Emergency Management Accreditation Program, will be eliminated from the base in the outyears.

 These figures represent the estimated annualized cost of general wage adjustments, service increments, and other negotiated items.